View courses in

 ENG BE 465: Biomedical Engineering Senior Project

-Undergraduate Prerequisites: ENG BE 401 and ENG BE 491; Limited to biomedical engineering majors with senior standing.
-ENG BE467 must be taken concurrently.
+Undergraduate Prerequisites: ENG BE 403 and ENG BE 491; Limited to biomedical engineering majors with senior standing.
+First Year Writing Seminar (e.g., WR 100 or WR 120)

 Selection of project and project supervisor must be approved by course instructor.
 Project is in an area of biomedical engineering, such as biomedical instrumentation, biosensors, tissue engineering, biological signal processing, biological modeling and simulation, clinical imaging or informational systems, etc.Projects will be conducted by teams of two or three students, and projects must include significant design experience.
 Research of background, planning and initial work on senior design project.
 Guidance in performing and presenting (in written and oral form) a technical project proposal.
 Skills in proposal writing, oral presentation techniques.
 Formal proposal must be approved by technical advisor.
-2 cr
+This course is part of a Hub sequence with ENG BE 466.

 ENG BE 466: Biomedical Engineering Senior Project

 Completion of project in an area of biomedical engineering.
 Expanded training in technical project presentation techniques.
 Includes writing of progress reports, abstracts, final reports.
 Course culminates with an oral presentation at annual Senior Project Conference.
 Written final report must be approved by the faculty.
-4 cr
+This course is part of a Hub sequence with ENG BE 465.
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Oral and/or Signed Communication, Writing-Intensive Course, Research and Information Literacy.

 ENG BE 491: Biomedical Measurements I

-Laboratory course designed to accomplish four goals: 1) Develop skills for collecting and analyzing biomedical measurements, 2) Learn proper usage of electronic equipment including oscilloscope, function generator, DAQ, 3) Improve oral and written scientific communication skills through lab reports and class term project presentations, and 4) reinforce concepts presented in BE401, including Fourier Analysis, sampling theory, and filtering, with hand-on experiments.
-2 cr
+Laboratory course designed to accomplish four goals: 1) Develop skills for collecting and analyzing biomedical measurements, 2) Learn proper usage of electronic equipment including oscilloscope, function generator, DAQ, 3) Improve oral and written scientific communication skills through lab reports and class term project presentations, and 4) reinforce concepts presented in BE403, including Fourier Analysis, sampling theory, and filtering, with hand-on experiments.

 ENG BE 492: Biomedical Measurements II